Mediterranean monk seal: Habitat

 The habitat of this pinniped has changed over the years.
 In ancient times, and up until the 20th century, Mediterranean monk seals had been known to congregate, give birth, and seek refuge on open beaches.
 In more recent times, they have left their former habitat and now only use sea caves for these activities.
 Often these caves are inaccessible to humans.
-Frequently their caves have underwater entries and many caves are positioned along remote or rugged coastlines.
+Frequently their caves have underwater entries, and many caves are positioned along remote or rugged coastlines.

 Scientists have confirmed this is a recent adaptation, most likely due to the rapid increase in human population, tourism, and industry, which have caused increased disturbance by humans and the destruction of the species' natural habitat.
 Because of these seals' shy nature and sensitivity to human disturbance, they have slowly adapted to try to avoid contact with humans completely within the last century, and, perhaps, even earlier.
 The coastal caves are, however, dangerous for newborns, and are causes of major mortality among pups when sea storms hit the caves.

 Distribution and status

-The mediterranean monk seal can be found in Western Sahara, Mauritania, Cyprus, Turkey, Greece, and Croatia.
-It may be extinct in Tunisia, Libya, Italy, Spain and Albania.
-Its status in Algeria and Morocco is unknown.
+The Mediterranean monk seal can be found in the Mediterranean Sea off of Croatia, Cyprus, Greece, and Turkey, as well as the North Atlantic Ocean off of Mauritania and Western Sahara.
+It may be locally-extinct (extirpated) in and around Albania, Corsica, Egypt, France, Italy, Libya, Malta, Monaco, Montenegro, southern Spain (and the Balearic Islands), and Tunisia.
+Its status in Algeria, Israel, Lebanon, Morocco and Syria is unknown.

-This earless seal's former range extended throughout the Northwest Atlantic Africa, Mediterranean and Black Sea coastlines, including all offshore islands of the Mediterranean, and into the Atlantic and its islands: Canary, Madeira, Desertas, Porto Santo, as far west as the Azores.
-Vagrants could be found as far south as Gambia and the Cape Verde islands, and as far north as Atlantic France.
+This earless seal's historical range extended from the northern Atlantic coastline of Western Africa east to the Black Sea, including all offshore islands within the Mediterranean, the Canary Islands, Madeira, Desertas, Porto Santo, and as far west as the Azores.
+Vagrants could be found as far south as The Gambia and the Cape Verde (Cabo Verde) islands, and as far north as Portugal to Northern Spain and the Bay of Biscay to the coast of Brittany.

 Several causes provoked a dramatic population decrease over time: on one hand, commercial hunting (especially during the Roman Empire and Middle Ages) and, during the 20th century, eradication by fishermen, who used to consider it a pest due to the damage the seal causes to fishing nets when it preys on fish caught in them; and, on the other hand, coastal urbanization and pollution.

 Some seals have survived in the Sea of Marmara, but the last report of a seal in the Black Sea dates to 1997.
 Monk seals were present at Snake Island until the 1950s, and several locations such as the Danube Plavni Nature Reserve and Doğankent were the last known hauling-out sites post-1990.